Udaykumargajavalli/GenAI-LLM-Interview-questions/README.md

 ---
 # You can have fast, cheap, or accurate models.
 Pick two and explain why.
-The best answers: ✅ "Depends on the use case - let me give examples..." ✅ "Here's how I'd make that decision with stakeholders..." ✅ "Can we redefine 'accurate' for this problem?"
-The worst: "I'd optimize for all three"

 ---
 # Here's a Jupyter notebook that works.
 How would you productionize it?